Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/ip2geotagsworking.png)

 Cool huh!
 I think so too but we could use a bit more detail on those IPs.
 Following the SAME steps as above, deploy [Get-VirusTotalIPReport](https://github.com/Cyberlorians/Sentinel/blob/main/Playbooks/Get-VirusTotalIPReport.json).
 I adjusted this playbook from the Sentinel community to run as a managed identity AND who will have "whois" data.
-Note - and you CANNOT miss this step.
+Disclaimer: and you CANNOT miss this step.
 Please sign up a [VirusTotal](www.virustotal.com) which is free for the API Key and on the logic app designer connector you will have to enter your api-key, name and update.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvirustotalconnection.png)

 Next is to scroll slightly down to "condition" and enter connection name, workspace key and workspace ID (all found on our Sentinel LAW).
-Note - you have to enter TWO DIFFERENT Connection names otherwise it will not work.
+Disclaimer: you have to enter TWO DIFFERENT Connection names otherwise it will not work.
 I have "GETVTLAW and GETVTLAW2".
 Click Update and then SAVE the changes.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/getvtlawworkspaceid.png)